 Caveats of delivering WebP or AVIF images via .htaccess

-Delivering WebP or AVIF images via .htaccess is something you can do with ShortPixel Image Optimizer.
-You just need to activate the option "Without altering the page code (via .htaccess)" located on Settings > ShortPixel > Advanced > Next Generation Images > Deliver the next generation versions of the images in the front-end.
+With ShortPixel Image Optimizer you can deliver WebP or AVIF images via .htaccess.
+You just need to enable the "Without altering the page code (via .htaccess)" option, which you can find at Settings > ShortPixel > Advanced > Next Generation Images > Deliver the next generation versions of the images in the front-end.

 Acceptheader sent by the browser.